 In the CEA Dairy Products Sector, the Company operates a total of 30 manufacturing facilities, 26 of which are located in Canada, two in Europe and two in Argentina.
 The Company owns all of its plants with the exception of one facility located in Calgary, Alberta.
-The Canadian facilities have an overall weekly capacity to process approximately 65 million litres of milk into cheese, fluid milk and other related dairy products.
+The Canadian facilities have an overall excess capacity of 33%.

-In Europe, the Company operates one facility in Germany and one in the UK, with an overall weekly capacity to process approximately 6 million litres of milk into cheese.
+In Europe, the Company operates one facility in Germany and one in the UK with an overall excess capacity of 85%.

-In Argentina, the Company operates two facilities with an overall weekly capacity to process approximately 21 million litres of milk into cheese and other related dairy products.
+In Argentina, the Company operates two facilities with an overall excess capacity of 30%.